microsoft/distance-learner/README.md

 This section describes the purpose of relevant files in the project.

+- `./src/datagen/`: Module for generating data for experiments

 - `./src/expB/`: Contains the code for our models and traning loop
   - `myNNs.py`: Contains the code for all our models
   - `learn_mfld_distance.py`: Training and test loop for our models